Guide · interview-logistics

 If you declined a company you'd genuinely consider again, send a one-paragraph re-introduction six to twelve months later:

-Hi [Recruiter Name], Wanted to reconnect — I declined the [Role] cycle in [month] because [reason].
-I'm starting to think about my next move and the [company / team] is still on my list.
-Would love to chat if there's an opening.
+Hi [Recruiter Name], Wanted to reconnect.
+I declined the [Role] cycle in [month] because [reason], and I'm starting to think about my next move.
+The [company / team] is still on my list, so I'd love to chat if there's an opening.
 Best, [You]

 Frequently asked questions